adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/03-http/07-file-uploads.md

 1. How to access user uploaded files.
 2. How to validate and store files locally on the filesystem.
-3. How to stream files directly to the cloud services.

 ## Setup